4 Flat Fee MLS Companies in New Hampshire

 Cons

-- You handle all negotiations and legal paperwork: Without an agent, you’re responsible for resolving any issues that might come, legally or otherwise.
+• Legal risks and other liabilities: Without an agent, you’re responsible for resolving any issues that might come up, legally or otherwise.

 How do I list my home with a flat fee MLS service?